 Figure 2.
 HLS continues to dominate, though DASH usage up by more than 50%.

-The final observation I'll glean from the report relates to resolution, as you can see in Table 1.
-Here, 4K made little inroads, increasing from 8%-10%.
+The final observation I'll glean from the report relates to resolution.
+4K made little inroads, increasing from 8%-10%.
 720p encodings dropped the most significantly, from 38% to 23%, with 1080p picking up most of the slack, as well as 480p, which rose from 6%-12%, presumably for mobile.
 Overall, if you've been thinking that 720p was sufficient as your maximum resolution, now may be the time to reconsider.

 Other topics of interest include DRM and closed caption format usage, the surge of usage of Dolby audio, cloud storage usage patterns, and which techniques are most commonly used for transit to and from the cloud.
 Basically, if you're looking for a reality check on any of your encoding decisions or cloud-based workflows, you'll find the report a highly useful tool.